SWE MISSION STATEMENT

 Are you interested in developing your leadership skills and supporting our EWS-SWE programs?
 We’re beginning to plan for the next fiscal year, which begins on July 1st.
 If you’re interested in being a section officer or committee chair, please e-mail us.
 The Nominating Committee will start putting together the slate in March.

-Information about the roles of officers and committee chairs can be found in our Bylaws and Procedures here Section Business – Eastern Washington (swe.org)
+Information about the roles of officers and committee chairs can be found in our Bylaws and Procedures here Section Business – Eastern Washington (swe.org).

-Applications now open.
 Click for details.

 Upcoming Events